 Maintaining account information about CEs is a critical task for any manufacturer or distributor.
+If a sale is made at the PHSA price to a non-eligible CE, it is considered a commercial discount and can affect all government pricing for a manufacturer.
 To ensure they provide the right pricing and adhere to 340B regulations, manufacturers need a single system of record that can provide visibility into CEs' eligibility, as well as manage the identifiers for CEs and associated CPs for chargeback processing.

 As indicated in Figure 2, the process for managing chargeback submission and reconciliation is similar to the commercial process associated with group purchasing organizations (GPOs) and integrated delivery networks (IDNs).

-Figure 2

-The process for managing 340B chargeback submission and reconciliation
+Figure 2 The process for managing 340B chargeback submission and reconciliation

-Drug company Wholesaler Covered entity Updates 340B eligibility (OPA database) Calculates and publishes AMP, BP, URA, and 340B pricelists Notifies wholesalers of 340B prices (845 bid award) Processes order and shipment Verifies covered entity and contract pharmacy eligibility Claims and reconciles 340B chargeback with manufacturer Entitled to a refund if:Incorrectly invoiced340B price is restated downward by manufacturer retroactively
+Drug company Wholesaler Covered entity Updates 340B eligibility (OPA database) Calculates and publishes AMP, BP, URA, and 340B pricelists Notifies wholesalers of 340B prices (845 bid award) Processes order and shipment Verifies covered entity and contract pharmacy eligibility Claims and reconciles 340B chargeback with manufacturer Entitled to a refund if: Incorrectly invoiced 340B price is restated downward by manufacturer retroactively

 Likely, eligibility information is extracted from the Office of Pharmacy Affairs (OPA) database on a monthly or quarterly basis.
 This information is then loaded into a manufacturer's internal systems.
 At the end of the quarter, they must perform AMP, BP, URA, and 340B price calculations.
+Manufacturers can simplify this process by entering into an agreement with Apexus, which oversees the 340B Prime Vendor Program, enabling them to manage 340B eligibility like they do group purchasing organization membership.

 Manufacturers are responsible for communicating their 340B quarterly pricing to wholesalers and distributors.
-Pricing can be communicated via EDI using an 845 transaction.
+Pricing can be communicated via EDI using an 845 (bid award) transaction.
 If there is a delay or breakdown in the pricing update, the seller may not invoice the CE at the correct price.